 - swelling of the face, lips, or throat

-- skin reactions like hives, itching, paleness, or peeling
+- skin reactions such as hives, itching, or peeling

 - breathing problems

 - pale skin

 Many people who are aware of their severe allergies carry a medication called epinephrine, or adrenaline.
 This is injected into the muscle through an “auto-injector” and is easy to use.
 It acts quickly on the body to raise your blood pressure, stimulate your heart, decrease swelling, and improve breathing.